Sonar-Demos/cpp-demo/README.md

 because CI-based analysis analyses only the code you compile in the configuration that you provide.
 If a file is never compiled, it will not be analyzed, unlike with automatic analysis.
-In particular, in this project, the "src/Client" target is not compiled automatically on CI, so it is abscent in the compilation database and concequently not analyzed.

 Note also that some issues appeared.
 For example, the code smell: [S1068: Unused "private" fields should be removed](https://rules.sonarsource.com/cpp/RSPEC-1068/).